Ornamentalism: Analysis

 Ornamentalism presents a new view of the British Empire through an economic, social, and political lens.
 It argues that the British were motivated not only by race, but also by class to expand the empire.
 Cannadine traces the origins of this view to the local governments of sixteenth-century Tory England where those with high social prestige dominated.
 He argues that, by extension, "many British settlers overseas sought to create a full-scale replica of the elaborately graded social hierarchy they had left behind at home" (14).
 Additional evidence comes from the deference to Queen Victoria in both white and non-white colonies: "the British Empire was a royal empire, presided over and unified by a sovereign of global amplitude and semi-divine fullness, and suffused with the symbols and signifiers of kingship, which reinforced, legitimated, unified and completed the empire as a realm bound together by order, hierarchy, tradition and subordination" (102).
-Another key theme was a culture of ornamentalism that developed following Benjamin Disraeli's Imperial Titles Act of 1876 that declared Queen Victoria Empress of India.
+Another key theme was a culture of ornamentalism that developed following Benjamin Disraeli's Royal Titles Act 1876 that declared Queen Victoria Empress of India.
 National distinctions of class and inequality in Britain directly diffused throughout the empire.

 P. J. Marshall states that Cannadine makes two arguments in Ornamentalism: